courtcanva/cc-app/README.md

 ### Environment Variables

-Add a file named .env at the root directory.
+Add a file named `.env` at the root directory.
 Copy the .env code from Frontend ENV ticket on notion(Get notion access permission from the development group) and paste it in .env.
-You can refer to the .env example file in the directory.
+You can refer to the `.env.example` file in the directory and repo.

 ### Build for Deploy